-- 1. If you suspect someone with hypoglycemia, assist the person to sit down. - 2.
-Give the person quick sources of sugar to eat or drink, such as 3 to 4 glucose tablets if the person has, 1 tablespoon of honey, half a cup of juice, 6 to 8 hard candies or 2 tablespoons of raisins. - 3.
+- 1. If you suspect someone with hypoglycaemia, assist the person to sit down. - 2.
+Give the person quick sources of sugar to eat or drink, such as 3 to 4 glucose tablets if available, 1 tablespoon of honey, half a cup of juice, 6 to 8 hard candies or 2 tablespoons of raisins. - 3.
 If the person improves quickly, give additional sugary food or drinks and allow the person to rest. - 4.
-If the person has a glucose testing kit, check the blood sugar level. - 5.
-Call an ambulance if they do not improve quickly. - 6.
+If a glucose testing kit is available, check the person's blood sugar level. - 5.
+If symptoms do not improve quickly, call an ambulance. - 6.
 Continue monitoring the person's breathing and responsiveness while waiting for an ambulance. - 7.
 Do not offer anything to drink or eat if not fully alert, as the person may choke. - 8.
-If the person becomes unresponsive, start CPR.
+If the person becomes unresponsive, start CPR immediately.